richardvenneman/appsignal-docs/source/application/index.html.md

 - "Demo application" - staging
 - "Demo application" - test

+## Namespaces

+Namespaces are a way to group error incidents, performance incidents, and host metrics in your app.
+By default AppSignal provides two namespaces: the "web" and "background" namespaces.
+You can add your own to separate parts of your app like the API and Admin panel.

+Namespaces can be used to group together incidents that are related to the same part of an application.
+It's also possible to configure notification settings on a per-namespace level.

+Read more about [namespaces](namespaces.html) and how to configure them for your app.

 ## Running multiple applications on one host

 When running multiple applications on one host some odd behavior may occur.
 This is because the default configuration of our AppSignal libraries assume a one application per host setting.

 One common problem we've seen is that Applications start reporting under different names and/or environments.
 Such as an application switching between the staging and production environment after a deploy or restart of an application process or worker.